 Where a Board member disagrees with a Board decision, they may:

 - request that the Chair records their alternative view or objection in the record of the meeting

 - raise the matter as an issue by using the Code of Conduct procedures.

 In addition, the Deputy Chair of the Board is expected to assume the duties and powers of the Chair as delegated to them by the Board.

 In addition, the Chair of the Board is expected to:

 - manage communications

-- ensure the objectives of the NZSL Board are achieved
+- ensure the objectives of working with the Board are achieved

-- build good working relationships with members, with the Minister for Disability Issues, government agencies, and the Deaf community.
+- build good working relationships with members, with the Minister, Government agencies, and the Deaf community.

-A member may be removed from the NZSL Board if, in any 12-month period, in the sole opinion of the Minister, they have failed to attend sufficient meetings to appropriately take part in the board’s deliberations.
+A member may be removed from the Board if, in any 12-month period, in the sole opinion of the Minister, they have failed to attend sufficient meetings to appropriately take part in the Board’s deliberations.